 The city budgets ESG resources to the renovation/rehabilitation of emergency and transitional shelters in the city, and providing funding for homelessness prevention, rapid re-housing and street outreach services.
-Between rapid re-housing and homelessness prevention services preference is given to rapid re-housing services.
+Between rapid rehousing and homelessness prevention services preference is given to rapid rehousing services.

 Under ESG, the City will seek to budget the greater of its Hold Harmless amount (\$558,377) or 60 percent of the grant annually to shelter rehabilitation and street outreach activities.
 Funds outside of this amount will be budgeted to administrative activities (7.5% of grant amount) and to homelessness prevention and rapid re-housing activities.
-Some occasional funding may be reserved for any HMIS costs that the City may incur in participation in ESG.
+2% of the City's ESG funds are reserved for HMIS costs that the City incurs in participation in ESG activities.
+The board charged with managing HMIS has agreed on a funding model for the MN HMIS: